atomisthq/docs/docs/developer/client.md

 ## Creating a client project

-An automation client project is any project that connects to the Atomist development automation API.
+An Atomist API client project is any project that connects to the Atomist development automation API.
 The reference implementation of the automation client is the [automation-client-ts][client-ts] library, which is written in [TypeScript][ts].
+Client projects, like any SDM, depends on the automation-client library and uses its interface to connect to the Atomist API.
 The combination of TypeScript and [GraphQL][gql] provides an excellent development experience, with excellent tooling and debugging support.